intellifylearning/s3wipe/README.md

-  --batchsize BATCHSIZE  # of keys to batch delete (default 100) --maxqueue MAXQUEUE    Max size of deletion queue (default 10k) --delbucket            If S3 path is a bucket path, delete the bucket also
+  --batchsize BATCHSIZE  # of keys to batch delete (default 100) --maxqueue MAXQUEUE    Max size of deletion queue (default 10k) --delbucket            If S3 path is a bucket path, delete the bucket also --olderthanhours INT   Number of hours that keys have to be older than current time to be deleted

 ```